Tryflle/WeaveInstallDocs/README.md

   4. Copy the launch command (general -> command line) and save it in notepad as a `.bat`.
   5. In the `.bat`, just after Java is defined add `-javaagent:"path/to/agent.jar"` https://github.com/Weave-MC/Weave-Loader/releases
   6. At the very end, on a new line, write `pause`.
+  7. Make a new first line, add `cd %userprofile%/.lunarclient/offline/multiver`
-  7. Save the file
+  8. Save the file
-  8. Open the file, and you've launched lunar with weave!
+  9. Open the file, and you've launched lunar with weave!
  - Weave Diagnose
    1. Create the folder `.weave` and inside `mods` in your user profile path
      - Windows: Windows+R, type `%userprofile%`, create the directories there